edurbrito/revdown-cli/README.md

 > Note: You may need to guarantee `sudo` privileges

-5. Now, on any markdown file, on any folder, in order to generate the *revealjs* presentation, run
+5. Now, on any markdown file, on any folder, in order to generate the *reveal.js* presentation, run

 `revdown yourmarkdownfile.md`